My 7-Step Estate Planning

-- You’ll get peace of mind knowing that your will or trust is legally binding, properly created, and properly implented.
-Online services may not be, which could create problems down the road.
+- You’ll get peace of mind knowing that your will or trust is legally binding, properly created, and properly implemented.
+Wills and trusts created through online services are often not appropriate for your specific needs, which can create huge problems down the road.

 - A lawyer can help you plan for the future in a way that an online service simply can’t.
 I can take into account your unique circumstances and come up with a plan that’s best for your family and for your wishes.

 I Will help guide You to Financial freedom

 I choose to practice the areas of law that I do (Estate Planning, Wills, Trusts, Probate, & Bankruptcy/Debt Freedom)

 so that I can help good people get back to focusing on what’s truly important:

 Your family, your loved ones, your health, and your work.

 Legal matters are stressful, but that doesn’t mean I can’t shoulder that burden for you.
 My job is to take on your stress so that you can live a life with more freedom, security, and happiness.